 Considering the low cost of liability coverage, you should always consider taking the maximum amount available to you.
 You can review your particular needs with your insurance agent or representative who will be in the best position to advise you how much is available to you and suggest the most appropriate limit.
 If you need more than what is available, they will also be able to discuss umbrella liability insurance, which can protect you even further.

-How Liability Coverage Can Protect You and Your Family off Premises and Around the World
+How Liability Coverage Can Protect You Around the World

-People often think in terms of their own premises.
-However, it is noteworthy that liability insurance protects you off premises and worldwide in many situations.
+Liability insurance not only protects you at home, but also covers you off premises and when you are traveling worldwide in many situations.
 Here are a few examples.

-Example of Personal Liability Insurance - Your Romantic Beach Adventure Gone Wrong
+Example of Personal Liability Insurance: Beach Adventure Gone Wrong

 Your personal liability could help you.